How Long Is a Life Sentence? State-by-State Guide (2026)

 Current State of JLWOP

-28 states plus D.C. have banned juvenile life without parole entirely as of 2025.
+28 states plus D.C. have banned juvenile life without parole entirely.
+In nine additional states, no one is currently serving JLWOP.
 At the peak in 2012, more than 2,900 people were serving JLWOP.
-Since reforms began, more than 1,000 have been released.
+Since reforms began, more than 2,600 have been resentenced and over 1,100 released.

 Multiple Life Sentences